Farmers’ reliance on big data is evolving agricultural technology like never before.

-- Sensors in the fields can exactly specify the moisture content and the composition of the soil.
+- Sensors in the fields, which can specify the exact moisture content and composition of the soil.

-- A farmer can receive automated notification via text message on whether a cow is ready for insemination and whether the animal’s body temperature is normal.
+- Automated notification via text message when a cow is ready for insemination and when the animal’s body temperature is normal.

 Sensors will line the field and feed many forms of data to the cloud.
 And these sensors won’t just make each farm or acre better, but every square inch of farmland.
-The collected data will be combined with GPS and weather models, and algorithms can provide farmers with a precise set of instructions about what to do, when and where.
+The collected data will be combined with GPS, weather models and algorithms to provide farmers with a precise set of instructions about what to do, when and where.
 Instead of spraying a whole field with a fixed amount of fertilizer, the application equipment will be able to sense what each square inch of ground needs and will send out customized fertilizer mixes to each inch.

 We’re still in the early stages of big data for farming